Understanding and dealing with issues relating to parental responsibility

 Applies to England

 Schools are required by law to engage with pupils’ parents in a number of different ways.
 They can find themselves caught up in disputes between a number of adults, each claiming to have parental responsibility for a particular child.
-Schools are also expected to navigate complex living arrangements, particularly for children who are living in social care, where parental responsibility can be confusing or unclear.
+They are also expected to navigate complex living arrangements, particularly for children who are living in social care, where parental responsibility can be confusing or unclear.

-We have produced this guidance to help schools understand their obligations and duties in relation to the rights and responsibilities of parents, as recognised by education law.
+We’ve produced this guidance to help schools understand their obligations and duties in relation to the rights and responsibilities of parents, as recognised by education law.
 We use the terms:

 - must – where a school has a duty